 Federal Republic of Germany

-Chancenkarte (Germany Opportunity Card) fees
+Chancenkarte (Germany Opportunity Card): government fee breakdown

 By Sam Parks · Last checked: